 Are you ready to see how to make this gluten free flaky pastry dough step by step?

-Add frothy yeast mixture and other wet ingredients into the dry ingredients.
+Add the frothy yeast mixture to the other wet ingredients and mix well.
+Pour the wet ingredients into the dry ingredients.
+Mix until your mixture forms a dough.
+Set aside to rise.

-After lots of rising, roll the dough flat to about 1/4 inch thickness.
+After lots of rising, place the dough on wax paper or a mat.
+Roll the dough flat to about 1/4 inch thickness.

 Add more butter.
 You will then fold the dough over the butter again.
-Repeat this process of rolling, adding butter, and folding, one more time after this for a total of 3 times.
-This process is what gives the pastry its flaky layers.
+Repeat this process of rolling, adding butter, and folding, for a total of 3-4 more times.
+This process is lengthy and takes time but it is what gives the pastry its flaky layers.
+I promise it is worth it!

 Then it goes back into the refrigerator to rise again.